 How Google’s Algorithm Updates Affect the Content Marketing Industry

-Google has made many changes (37 times in 2012 and 15 times in 2013) in their search algorithm for the last two years.
+Google has made many changes; specifically, 37 times in 2012 and 15 times in 2013, in its search algorithm for the last two years.
 To add, many of the Google algorithm changes confused SEO webmasters as to what search engine optimization strategy they should use.
 The updates have also heavily affected content marketing strategies as well.

-It is understandable that SEO marketers worry about the algorithm updates of Google because the changes really affect their site’s rankings on the SERP.
+It is understandable that SEO marketers worry about the algorithm updates of Google; thus, the changes really affect their site’s rankings on the SERP.
 Now, how about content marketers?
 How can Google updates affect the content marketing industry?

 Here are the changes that Google made and how they affect the content writing services in the Philippines (and all over the world).

-Many SEO and Content marketing experts believe that Google will use the profile of the publisher or the author to determine the quality and credibility of a certain content.
-If the author is consistently publishing high quality content that relates directly to what the business is offering, Google might rank the article, or the content higher than the articles with anonymous authors.
+Many SEO and Content marketing experts believe that Google will use the profile of the publisher or the author to determine the quality and credibility of certain content.
+Moreover, if the author is consistently publishing high-quality content that relates directly to what the business is offering, Google might rank the article, or the content higher than the articles with anonymous authors.